kevinrodbe/library/content/02-resources-and-get.md

 end
 ```

+The `type: :request` option ensures that our **RSpecRequestHelpers** module is only mixed into request type specs.

-Now back in our specs we can simply call our `json` helper method:
+Back in our request specs we can simply call our `json` helper method:

 ```ruby
 require 'spec_helper'